Cabrera homers off Bieber in snow, Tigers beat Indians 3-2

-DETROIT (AP) — Miguel Cabrera homered through the snow in his first at-bat of the season, then added a sparkling play at first base to lift the Detroit Tigers to a 3-2 victory over the Cleveland Indians on Thursday.

-Matthew Boyd (1-0) beat reigning Cy Young Award winner Shane Bieber, and the Tigers welcomed their fans back to Comerica Park with a victory.
-The temperature at game time was 32 degrees, and the snow was starting to pick up a bit when Cabrera connected for his 488th career homer.
+”The home run, I never even saw the ball,” said Francona, Cleveland’s manager.

+Cabrera’s two-run shot barely cleared the wall, and the home run was upheld after a review, giving Detroit a 2-0 lead and Cabrera his 2,867th career hit.

-Bieber (0-1) allowed two runs on Cabrera’s homer in the first inning, then another in the second.
+Bieber (0-1) allowed another run in the second.
 He pitched fine after that and ended up with 12 strikeouts in six innings.

-Cabrera was playing in the field for the first time since 2019.

-The weather eventually cleared up, but the ballpark looked like a snow globe at times early on.
-When Cabrera sent a drive to right it wasn’t easy to see the ball and he slid into second, in case it was in play.
-The barely cleared the wall, and the home run was upheld after a review, giving Detroit a 2-0 lead and Cabrera his 2,867th career hit.
+The Cleveland right-hander said afterward he was kind of excited for the challenge the conditions presented.

+”I’ve done a little bit of sleet in the minor leagues,” Bieber said. ”That was like nice, high-quality snow, to be honest.”

-JaCoby Jones added an RBI double in the second, and Boyd kept the Indians quiet on offense in their first game since trading star shortstop Francisco Lindor in the offseason.
+JaCoby Jones hit an RBI double in the second to make it 3-0, and Boyd kept the Indians quiet on offense in their first game since trading star shortstop Francisco Lindor in the offseason.
 The Detroit left-hander was making his second straight opening day start, and he’s hoping to bounce back from a 2020 season in which he posted a 6.71 ERA.

 Boyd allowed three hits and four walks with two strikeouts in 5 2/3 innings.